xtareo/PlaneFlies/README.md

 #### Update
 2025-10-10:Added controls to follow window scaling and fixed the issue of log output errors when reading language files.
+2025-10-11:Fixed the layer issue of the button above the font and replaced the material of the control.